JazzMaster/LazGFX/README.md

 If you have issues, ensure you are building from a LINUX host.
 The makefile is not designed for MAC, MOBILE, nor Windows.

-Although you CAN build from inside windows thru MinGW or similar TO Linux--its far easier to go the other way.

-MinGW is the (assumed target) if you build this way.
 I just run FPC over the main unit file right now.
 Nothing fancy.

 I dont know how to link this thru M$FT VS without using it- it uses project files like Lazarus and Delphi.